mocks-server/website/docs/plugins-developing-plugins.md

 ## Plugins

 Plugins can do a lot of things in Mocks Server.
-Even some very important built-in internal pieces are, in fact, plugins.
-So, you could use plugins to provide more interfaces, add [more routes handlers](api-routes-handler.md), add `express` routers to the server, etc.
+For example, you could use plugins to provide more interfaces, add [more routes handlers](api-routes-handler.md), add custom `express` routers to the server, etc.

 ### Naming plugins